 Monterey County bike community firsts!

-Here are some other ways that Salinas youth have been part of Monterey County bike community firsts:
+Salinas youth lead the way in Monterey County bike community firsts:

-- First organized public high school cycling team in Monterey County: The Salinas High School Cowboy Racing Mountain Bike Team, a co-ed team, competes in the NorCal High School Cycling League.
+- First organized public high school cycling team in Monterey County: Founded in 2006, the Salinas High School Cowboy Racing Mountain Bike Team, a co-ed team, competes in the NorCal High School Cycling League.
 And to my knowledge, the SHS team is also the first organized cycling team of any public elementary school, middle school, high school, or college in the county.

 - First public elementary school cycling club in Monterey County.
-Monterey Park Cycling at Monterey Park School, a public school for grades K-6, leads the way for Salinas City Elementary Schools and for all public elementary schools in the county!
-Click here for the scoop, shared by principal Ron Dillender.
+Founded in 2010, Monterey Park Cycling at Monterey Park School, a public school for grades K-6, leads the way for Salinas City Elementary Schools and for all public elementary schools in the county!
+Click here to learn more.

 - First high school bike tech class in Monterey County.
-This class was established at the Monterey County Youth Center, located in Salinas, on 4/15/12; click here to learn more.
-Youth in the class come from all over Monterey County, but currently live in our county seat.
-Perhaps in time other high school students in Salinas and other Monterey County cities will find bike tech classes offered at their schools too!
-Click here for related inspiration at Bicycling Monterey, “Bike Safety and Bike Tech Education.”
+Founded in 2012, this class was established at the Monterey County Youth Center, located in Salinas; click here to learn more.
+Youth in the class come from all over Monterey County, but currently reside in our county seat.
+Perhaps in time other high school students in Monterey County will find bike tech classes offered for them too.
+Click here for related inspiration.

 Kudos to Salinas youth